Installing Polynote

 Next

-Once the server has started, navigate your browser to http://localhost:8192
+Once the server has started, navigate your browser to http://localhost:8192 (if using the default network configuration).

 Next, read about basic usage